Adherence to reality

 The client’s contribution

-For those who wish to be highly present, the method works on condition that roles and responsibilities remain defined.
-The client guides choices, the studio translates them into coherent and realisable solutions.
-When boundaries blur, the process slows and quality suffers.
+The client’s involvement makes the project adherent, within a total transparency on priorities and with punctual feedback at the agreed times, aligned with the payment structure.
+For those who wish to be closely present, the method works on condition that roles and responsibilities remain defined, with the client orienting choices and the studio giving them a coherent, feasible form.
+When the boundaries blur, the process slows and quality suffers.

-A personalised project, supported by post-delivery support, is not recognised by the quantity of precious elements or the presence of signed pieces.
-It is recognised by the fact that every choice has a reason, every room responds to a habit, elevating living quality, every detail accounts for those who will use it.
-Transferred to another context, the same project would lose its meaning.
+A personalised project, accompanied by post-delivery support, is not recognised by the quantity of fine elements or the presence of signed pieces.
+It is recognised because every choice has a reason, every room answers a habit, every detail considers who will use it.
+Transferred to another context, the same project would lose its sense.